SINTEF/dlite/examples/dehydrogenation/README.md

 ![Mappings](figs/dehydrogenation-mappings.png)

-2. The mappings are obtained by use of ontologies in a two step process.
+* Example 2.
+The mappings are obtained by use of separate mapping to the same ontology.

+In this final example a situation in which two separate processes are mapped to the same ontology is showcased, thus enabling interoperability even though the users do not have detailed knowledge about both cases.

+First, the mappings to the common ontology (chemistry.ttl) are first done with the scripts map_molecule.py and map_substance.py, resulting in two ontologies with the actual mappings.
 This step requires the python package EMMOntoPy.
 Install EMMOntoPy from github and not PyPi to obtain some needed functionality not yet in the released version.

-Step1.2: The mappings to the common ontology (chemistry.ttl) are first done with the scripts map_molecule.py and map_substance.py, resulting in two ontologies with the actual mappings.
+With this procedure, Alice and Bob can make mappings to the same ontology without reference to each other.
+As a result the chemical reaction software can utilise any database of molecules that has been mapped to the same ontology (and that contains the required properties).
+Alice's data are now available to anyone who knows the ontology.

 In the second step these mappings are read into the run script and combined into a list of triples for all relevant mappings.

-In this final example a situation in which two separate processes are mapped to the same ontology is showcased, thus enabling interoperability even though the users do not have detailed knowledge about both cases.

-TODO: Descrive scenarios.
-Alice in Antigua does molecule energy calcs and put the into a repository, and have mapped them two an openly known ontology.
-Bob from Belgium does reaction energy calculations but needs molecule energies from elsewhere.
-He can map his desired data (he calls them Substance) to the same ontology.
-Discussion on choice of ontology is not part of this, but he could also use another ontology and match to something else and thus also have access to other data repos mapped to those ontologies.
 Mapping between data form the external repository and Bobs desired Substance(s) is then done automatically because of the common ontology.

+Discussion on choice of ontology is not part of this dlite example, but Bob could also have used another ontology and match to something else and thus also have access to other data repos mapped to other ontologies.